FabioHDOliveira/Natours_Responsive_Design/README.md

-This is a completly responsive website using sass from the course "Advanced CSS and Sass: Flexbox, Grid, Animations".
+This is a completly responsive website using sass from the course "Advanced CSS and Sass: Flexbox, Grid, Animations" on Udemy.